List of Kinnikuman characters: Six Devil Knights

-The Six Devil Knights are the Devil Choujin elite.
+The Six Devil Knights (悪魔六騎士) are the Devil Choujin elite.
 They steal the Golden Mask, a sacred relic of the Kinniku clan, creating impostor masks and forcing Kinnikuman to use its sibling relic the Silver Mask to find the genuine Golden Mask.
 The theft of the Golden Mask sapped the power of the Justice Choujins, initially rendering all of them but Kinnikuman unable to fight.
 After Sneagator and Planetman's defeat, the rest of the Devil Knights retreat to Warsman's body, initiating the Five Story Ring battle in order to save Warsman.
 In the Perfect Choujin arc, they each fight a member of the Perfect Origin to obtain their Origin Dumbbell.
 Each of the Devil Knights represent a different "Hell", themed to their character and signature moves.

 Ashuraman

-Ashuraman is a six-armed, three-faced Devil Choujin, based on the Asura.
+Ashuraman (アシュラマン) is a six-armed, three-faced Devil Choujin, based on the Asura.
 He is a prince of the demon realm, providing a villainous parallel to Kinnikuman.
 When he loses an arm, he is able to steal a deceased Choujin's arms to replace it.
 He represents "Tornado Hell", as he is able to throw small tornadoes using his arms.
 Ashuraman fights Terryman and even steals the latter's arms, but Terryman was able to fight him to a standstill, resulting in a tie by double count-out.
 Since he survives this match, Ashuraman would fight Kinnikuman before the latter fights Akuma Shogun, and Kinnikuman was able to defeat him after finding the Ashura Buster's weakness.
 He teams up with Sunshine for the Dream Choujin Tag tournament, creating cursed dolls to steal the Idol Choujins' friendship power.
 Eventually, they are defeated by Kinnikuman and the 2nd Kinnikuman Great, but not before having a change of heart due to being touched by Sunshine's empathy.
 During the Scramble for the Throne arc, he joins Team Soldier, and later he fights Satan Cross, revealed to be his old teacher, to a draw.
 He sacrifices himself to allow Kinnikuman to face Super Phoenix, but was restored to life with the rest of Team Soldier by Kinnikuman's Face Flash.
 In the Perfect Origin arc, he fights Justiceman, but was eventually outclassed and defeated, with his arms and faces destroyed.
 He returns in Kinnikuman Nisei as a major villain of the manga-only Demon Seed arc, but redeems himself once more in the end.
 He is voiced by Daisuke Gori.